tuanlva20/BE-FillForm-Demo/README.md

 Backend service for the FillForm application.

 ## Overview
-This is a Spring Boot application that handles the backend logic for the survey/form filling system.
+This is a Spring Boot application that handles the backend logic for the form filling system.

-## Tech Stack
+## Tech
 - **Java**: 17+ (Recommended)
 - **Framework**: Spring Boot
 - **Database**: MySQL